 In my experience, these are the screenwriting competitions and film/TV fellowships that are worth entering/applying to.

 If you hadn't heard, I (Angela) co-run a screenwriting competition with the wonderful Tim Schildberger of LiveRead/LA.
 Our joint competition is Write/LA, an international feature and pilot screenplay competition created by writers, for writers.
 (The Write/LA Early Deadline is tomorrow - June 5!
 Check it out!)
 One of the things we do over at Write/LA...
 Continue Reading →

-by Ashley Scott Meyers This week I talk with screenwriter and director Martin Gooch about his new horror/fantasy/adventure film, The Gatehouse.
-We talk about how he wrote the script and how he got the film produced.
-You can listen to the audio portion of the podcast by clicking here or
+by Ashley Scott Meyers This week on the SYS Podcast I talk with writer/director Tony Germinario about his crime drama feature, The Price For Silence.
+We also talk through his writing process and how he was able to get the screenplay produced.
+You can listen to the audio portion of the podcast by clicking here...
+Continue Reading →

 The 2019 Write/LA annual screenwriting competition - presented by LA Screenwriter & LiveRead/LA - is open for entries!